 I recommend to always use git - even if you’re not sure yet you want to keep your work.
 Creating a git repository is just one simple command and therefore comes with very little cost:

-# create a work directory mkdir my_new_project && cd my_new_project # initialize repository git init # you're done!
+1# create a work directory 2mkdir my_new_project && cd my_new_project 3# initialize repository 4git init 5# you're done!
 You just created a git repository!